Holi0317/curse-project-index/README.md

 Currently, only minecraft mods is listed in my database, as I do not play other games ;p

-Reminder: I am not a UI designer and I know how terrible the UI is.
+Disclaimer: I am not a UI designer and I know how terrible the UI is.
 I have tried >.>

 ## Usage
 [Deployed site](https://cps.holi0317.net/)